DS 3 Crossback E-Tense SUV review

 The interior does win some points back for its style.
 Like nothing else on sale right now, the DS 3 Crossback employs a diamond theme for much of the interior design.
 The air vents and dash controls are set out in eye-catching diamond patterns, and the touchscreen and digital instrument cluster look like they’re borrowed from a more expensive car.
 You’ll have to use the touchscreen to adjust the heater controls, however, which can be frustrating on the move, and the Peugeot e-2008's 'iCockpit' setup is arguably even more arresting and just as upmarket for less money.

-With the E-Tense commanding a much higher price tag than the petrol and diesel models, we think the Performance Line misses out on some key equipment.
-Upgrading to Prestige costs £2,000, so you’ll need to work out whether it’s better to go for the higher spec or add the specific extras you want from the options list.
-More worryingly, the E-Tense doesn't look like good value next to the Peugeot e-2008, which is around £5,000 less expensive despite having similar kit.
+With the E-Tense commanding a much higher price tag than the petrol and diesel models, we think the Bastille trim misses out on some key equipment.
+Upgrading to Rivoli costs over £4,500 more, so you’ll need to work out whether it’s better to go for the higher spec or add the specific extras you want from the options list.
+More worryingly, the E-Tense doesn't look like good value next to the Peugeot e-2008, which is a lot less expensive despite having similar kit.

 Practicality & boot space